Frequently Asked Questions

 - Know your dog’s temperament.
 They must be good with people, in crowds and good with other dogs and our farm animals.
 (Typically dogs are not allowed on hayrides)

-- Keep dogs on a short lease, by your side at all times (no extended leases).
+- Keep dogs on a short leash, by your side at all times (no extended leashes).
 Please remember not all people like dogs.

 - Pick up after them as needed (we do supply poop bags or better yet bring your own).

 - Have fun!

 Yes, we have five adult children.
-Two currently work on the farm (as a second jobs) and live in the area.
+Two currently work on the farm (as a second job) and live in the area.
 A third lives in the Portland Metro area, another is attending school in Phoenix, Arizona and the last one lives and works in Austin Texas.
 They all came together to celebrate Tacy’s wedding, held on the farm!